Shenandoah freshmen have many academic resources to help them be successful.

 As a university, we are committed to helping students reach their full potential and experience positive learning outcomes.

 Shenandoah’s innovative iMLearning program puts state-of-the-art computing technology directly in the hands of students to enhance learning so students graduate as confident and capable users of technology.
-Incoming freshmen receive a Macbook Pro and an iPad Pro 9.7 (32GB,WiFi) and an Apple Pencil.
+Incoming freshmen receive an Apple MacBook Pro.
 By adopting the “ubiquitous computing model” students always have the technology at hand, both inside the classroom and out.

 The OLRS is committed to enhancing student learning, supporting academic success, and helping students become lifelong learners.
 The OLRS implements and coordinates student peer tutoring programs, study skills development courses and workshops, services for students with disabilities, and academic counseling.
 Services are free to all students enrolled in the university.

 The mission of the Writing Center is one-to-one instruction in writing for all Shenandoah students.
 The conferences between students and the Writing Center staff, either face-to-face or online, work to enable students to learn productive habits in pre-writing, drafting, revising, and editing.